Babylon Dental Care

 It may be strange to think that your gums have an effect on your brain.
-But recent studies have suggested that infected gums are related to cardiovascular diseases, including heart attack and stroke.
+However, recent studies have suggested that infected gums are related to cardiovascular diseases, including heart attack and stroke.
 Your heart and brain are closely related to your teeth, and when your gums become infected, they can cause damage to both.

 The mechanism that causes this is not completely understood.
 Scientists are only beginning to understand how your oral care affects the rest of your body.
 It is clear from early research that even minor gum disease has a profound impact on your heart, blood vessels, and even your brain.